Plain English Summary

 Background and study aims

 Stroke is the second leading cause of death and the first cause of long-term neurological disability worldwide.
 Several rehabilitation programs have been proven to be effective but patients often feel unprepared to deal with long-term problems, especially at the end of the rehabilitation program.
 Therapeutic Patient Education (TPE) aims to improve awareness and self-management of the consequences of the disease.
-We currently do not know the best way to integrate TPE interventions into the rehabilitation process.
-In this study we aim to design and standardize a structured TPE intervention for stroke patients in a very early phase after stroke, and specifically in a rehabilitation hospital setting.
-We will also evaluate the impact of the intervention on patient empowerment, care continuity, quality of life and social reintegration.
+Currently the best way to integrate TPE interventions into the rehabilitation process is not known.
+The aim of this study is to design and standardize a structured TPE intervention for stroke patients in a very early phase after stroke, and specifically in a rehabilitation hospital setting.
+The impact of the intervention on patient empowerment, care continuity, quality of life and social reintegration is also assessed.
 The third aim is to analyze the feasibility of such an intervention in terms of costs, workload, acceptability and satisfaction of patients and caregivers.

 Who can participate?